After Taliban triumph, Biden faces even greater test in preventing extremist resurgence in Afghanistan

 An al-Qaeda fighter who goes by the name Abu Khaled said the Taliban’s conquest was momentous for all extremists.
 “God willing, the success of the Taliban will be also a chance to unify mujahideen movements like al-Qaeda and Daesh,” he said, using another name for the Islamic State.

-In April, CIA Director William J. Burns told lawmakers it would be harder to track al-Qaeda and other extremist groups without the bases and medical and air support the 20-year military effort in Afghanistan had provided, but said the agency would “retain a suite of capabilities” within the country.
+In April, CIA Director William J. Burns told lawmakers it would be harder to track al-Qaeda and other extremist groups without the bases and medical and air support the 20-year military effort in Afghanistan had provided, but said the agency would “retain a suite of capabilities.”

-Now, most if not all of the capabilities the United States had envisioned are no longer possible.
+Now, most if not all of the capabilities the United States had envisioned within Afghanistan are no longer possible.
 While officials have not yet said what kind of engagement they might seek, if any, with the new Taliban government, the sprawling U.S. Embassy in Kabul is likely to remain shuttered in the near term.
 For now, one official said Monday, the U.S. military remains focused on evacuating Americans and their allies who are stranded in the Afghan capital.

 After U.S. troops leave Afghanistan, Biden administration will face challenges in maintaining counterterrorism capability